Trigger Point Therapy - Treating The Hamstrings

 Whilst in the case of an athlete it is likely to be a sudden over-exertion or over-training that causes the muscle fatigue, in the rest of us (non-athletes) it is commonly the development of trigger points over time that leads to muscle "fatigue" and the onset of musculoskeletal pain, and injuries.

 Trigger point activity is almost always connected with any form of muscular overload.
 For example, people who work in the retail industry, airlines, waitering, or any other occupation that requires being on your feet for extended periods are likely to develop trigger points in the hamstrings.

 In the world of athletics, it's generally accepted that muscle overload is the main cause of hamstring muscle strains (ex. when the muscle is stretched beyond its capacity or faced with a sudden load).

-Eventually, these other muscles begin to send us signals that they are overworked, which is when people walk into our clinics with that knee, thigh, or lower back pain!
+Eventually, these other muscles begin to send us signals that they are overworked, which is often when clients walk into our clinics with that knee, thigh, or lower back pain.